DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 410: "Sorry, I got distracted by a picture of my face ![devicatEH](https://static-cdn.jtvnw.net/emoticons/v1/1291575/1.0) ." -DeviCat (03-Jun-18)
 * <missing quote 411, ask CCB for it please>
 * 412: "We can turn the color on or off... actually that looks badass, let's keep it like that ![devicatMAGIC](https://static-cdn.jtvnw.net/emoticons/v1/1291593/1.0) !" -DeviCat (04-Jun-18)
+* <missing quote 413, ask CCB for it please>
+* 414: "Devi: "I don't have to worry about anything today!"
+Windows: "Oh ho ho ho you aren't allowed to get complacent..."" -Rosuav (07-Jun-18)
-* <missing quotes 413-415, please ask CCB for them>
+* <missing quote 415, ask CCB for it please>
 * 416: "For some reason Twitch gave me more bitties.
 For some reason, I want to eat the sparkles." -a_tiny_little_cat (07-Jun-18)
 * <missing quotes 417-418, please ask CCB for them>
 * 419: "I found the sparkles!!" -DeviCat (09-Jun-18)